-Crossplay is finally coming to Bungie’s popular Destiny franchise as players across all platforms will soon be able to join one another.
-Here’s everything there is to know about crossplay in Destiny 2, including details on the recent beta test.
+Crossplay is finally live in Bungie’s popular Destiny franchise as players across all platforms are now able to join one another.
+Here’s everything there is to know about crossplay in Destiny 2.

 As one of the biggest ongoing games out there, Destiny has captured the attention of millions around the globe.
-However, since the franchise kicked off in 2014, players have been separated by their choice of hardware.
+However, since the franchise kicked off in 2014, players had been separated by their choice of hardware, until now.

 - Read More: Witch Queen will be make or break moment

 Guardians on PlayStation can form a team with a Stadia player, while PC gamers can invite Xbox owners directly into their lobby.
 No combination is off-limits.

 “You’ll be able to play with all your friends no matter what platform you call home,” Bungie confirmed.